 You'll come to a spot where the canyon turns more to the east and here the trail rejoins the canyon bottom.
 Head up this wash.
 Basically continue along the wash bottom - it's relatively easy going but there will be a few mini-scrambles - as it bends around to head south again.
 You'll come to a section of the wash that is quite steep, but navigable.
 The sandstone offers good traction when dry, but could pose problems if wet!
 (On the return we kind of had to sit and slide back down).

-now, but won't be able to see it yet.
+After the steep wash, keep an eye out for where the trail heads east and leaves the wash again.
+This time is not so difficult to see.
+You're basically at the bottom of Druid Arch now, but won't be able to see it yet.
 There is some semi-exposed scrambling you'll have to do to get over some large rocks.
 A metal bar is bolted to one to offer you a place to put your feet.
 Some people will be uncomfortable with this section, so be sure to know your limits and turn back if necessary.

 Continuing on, you'll head into a gap between canyon walls and come to one of the steepest parts: a rockfall that will require a little more scrambling.
 At the top - Druid Arch!
 One of the more magnificent and less-visited arches in the area.

 It is easier navigation on the way out, but some people don't drop into the wash soon enough and reach a dead end.
 Keep a few landmarks in mind on your way in, and you'll be able to retrace your steps.

 Hiked this trail?

 We need help with the following missing trail information: